 Which Things Were (Are) Allowed And Which Were (Are) Not

-Which things were (are) allowed and which were (are) not is based on the concept of ‘self-spying’.
-The project records my daily activities throughout March 2014, when I was undertaking an artist residency at Lichtenberg Studios in Berlin.
+Which Things Were (Are) Allowed And Which Were (Are) Not is based on the concept of ‘self-spying’.
+The project records my daily activities throughout March 2014, when I undertook an artist residency at Lichtenberg Studios in Berlin.
 The project includes a series of photographs and documents.

-I developed the idea of self-spying following a visit to the Stasi Museum at Lichtenberg, which is located on the former grounds of the headquarters of the German Democratic Republic Ministry for State Security (MfS).
-The museum presents evidence of political persecution and methods that were used by the MfS to spy on their own citizens.
-This evidence shows how the German Democratic Republic controlled all aspects of life and decided which things were allowed and which things were not.
+I developed the idea of self-spying following a visit to the Stasi Museum at Lichtenberg, located on the former grounds of the German Democratic Republic Ministry for State Security (MfS) headquarters.
+The museum presents evidence of political persecution and methods used by the MfS to spy on their own citizens.
+This evidence shows how the German Democratic Republic controlled all aspects of life and decided which things were allowed and which items were not.

 In this work, I question notions of what is allowed and what is not allowed; how people are shaped by ideology and perhaps even how we restrict ourselves.